mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

   manually filled during the next steps.

 - save this spreadsheet to a local file.
-NOTE: when downloading from a SciBo spreadsheet to a tab separated file, it might happen, that the line breaks are not properly parsed by the conversion script.
+NOTE: when downloading from a SciBo spreadsheet to a tab separated file, it might happen that the line breaks are not properly parsed by the conversion script.
 To avoid this issue, save the file as ".xlsx", open locally with libre office and export to a tab separated, UTF-8 CSV file.
   The tell-tale error to look for when running the script is: